joshbuhler/ExpeditionUtahContent/featuredTrails/ponyExpress/utah.md

 Early efforts to find a route across the desert ran afoul of salt, heat, and lack of water.
 Finally, a trail was pioneered that skirted the worst of the salt desert, going from spring to spring, “following the moistures”.
 The route was poor in feed, extremely isolated, muddy in spring and fall, dusty or cold otherwise, and plagued by Indians.
 In spite of these drawbacks, it served the communication need and became famous as the Overland Route (some sections are labelled as such on some maps).

-back coverThe route of the Pony Express (since 1992, the Pony Express National Historic Trail) angles south and west from South Pass, across the Green River and on to Fort Bridger.
+The route of the Pony Express (since 1992, the Pony Express National Historic Trail) angles south and west from South Pass, across the Green River and on to Fort Bridger.
 The trail continues at a distance south of Interstate 80 and follows Coyote Creek, entering Utah from the east at The Needles, a few miles south of where Evanston, WY, now stands.
 The riders proceeded past historic Cache Cave and down Echo Canyon, the modern route or I-80 and I-84, to the present-day town of Henefer.
 There they turned south through East Canyon, crossed Big and Little Mountains, and entered the Salt Lake Valley by way of Emigration Canyon.
 The trail to Salt Lake City followed in large measure, the trail of the Donner Party and the Mormon Pioneers; you will see markings, monuments along the way.

 From Salt Lake City, they rode south, pretty much along the modern State Street to the area of the Utah State Prison, then crossed the Jordan River and angled south and west to the town of Fairfield and Camp Floyd, a site steeped in history.
 The route then led south and mostly west past Simpson Springs, Fish Springs, Willow Springs, and across the northern end of the Deep Creek Mountains to the present-day village of Ibapah.

-DIVISION 3 (cont’d):
+## DIVISION 3

-96. The Needles/Needle Rock(s) Station (N41 09 50.0 W111 02 57.0) (P)
+96. **The Needles/Needle Rock(s) Station** (N41 09 50.0 W111 02 57.0) (P)

-mapLocated (NE1/4NW1/4 Section 21, Township 5 North, Range 8 East, Salt Lake Meridian.) just on the Utah side of the border with Wyoming, it lies on Yellow Creek, almost 10 miles south of the town of Evanston, approximately 8 miles from Bear River Station, Wyoming.
+Located (NE1/4NW1/4 Section 21, Township 5 North, Range 8 East, Salt Lake Meridian.) just on the Utah side of the border with Wyoming, it lies on Yellow Creek, almost 10 miles south of the town of Evanston, approximately 8 miles from Bear River Station, Wyoming.

 Little is known of the station, as none of the contemporary writers left a description.
 The station is named for a rock formation described by British explorer Sir Richard Burton as “…a huge Stonehenge, a crown of broken and somewhat lanceolate perpendicular conglomerates or cemented pudding stones called not inappropriately Needle Rocks.”
 Two stone foundations remain at the location (N41 10 16.9 W111 02 41.7) of the station.
 The site is on private land.

 The 1869 GLO cadastral plat (right figure) shows the station location being at Porter’s Ranch along the Omaha to Salt Lake Valley Road.
 The route through this area also was used by the Donner-Reed party in 1846, the Mormon Pioneers in 1847, by General Johnston’s Army in 1858, and the transcontinental telegraph in 1861.

-97. (Head of) Echo Canyon Station (N41 07 28.0 W111 11 15.0) (P)
+97. **(Head of) Echo Canyon Station** (N41 07 28.0 W111 11 15.0) (P)

-Head of Echo Canyon or Castle Rock Station site (BLM 1978)

 Location: Lot 3, Section 6, Township 4 North, Range 7 East, Salt Lake Meridian.

 About 8 miles from Needle Rock Station, this station, the first in Echo Canyon, was named for the large sandstone formation located near the site.
 The station, made of logs, was sold to a French trapper and moved a mile away in 1867.
 The station site is located approximately where the old Castle Rock grocery store now stands.

-Historic signatures in Cache Cave (BLM photo 1978)

 The station at the head of Echo Canyon was also known as Frenchies and Castle Rock.
 It was a contract station on the Pony Express and Stage route.
 Jabusch believes that the station originally stood in the abandoned town called Castle Rock, which was located about 1½ miles down the canyon from the present junk yard site known as Castle Rock.
 The structure was apparently built of logs, and after being sold to a French trapper in 1867, was moved up to the canyon to the junk yard site, owned in recent years by the late Curtis Moore.